theprismlab/prism-website/src/submissions/SCREEN_STATUS_MIGRATION.md

 is used **only** by [index.vue](index.vue) — the Submission Hub's schedule table (window dates, timepoint, data delivery estimates).
 Nothing under `forms/` reads it anymore.

+Its `status` column isn't purely date math anymore, either. `enrichedSchedule(activeScreenNames)` takes an optional `Set` of screen names the API currently reports as `ACTIVE` (`computedStatus` in [schedule.js](schedule.js) checks it first, before falling back to comparing `window_start`/`window_end` against today). `index.vue` builds that set from `activeScreenStore.screens` (the same shared store the nav drawers use — see below) filtered to `status === 'ACTIVE'`, and `schedule` is a computed, not a static `data()` value, so the table re-renders once the store resolves.
+Net effect: if the API says a `SCHEDULE` entry's screen is `ACTIVE`, the table shows `OPEN` (and links to the form) regardless of what the hardcoded window dates say.
+There's no reverse override — if the dates say a window is open but the API doesn't confirm an `ACTIVE` screen with that name, the date-based guess still stands.

 ## Routing

 The form route now carries the resolved screen name, not just the type: